HANOI TRAVEL GUIDE

-- Pay in VND – VND and dollar are accepted everywhere but pay in VND.
+- Pay in VND – VND and dollars are accepted everywhere but pay in VND.
 When we first visited Vietnam in 2013, everyone preferred dollars, but now in 2020, we found everyone preferred VND.
 Some places would accept dollars but would massively overcharge you.

 - Fly – Flights and trains are cheap so make sure to compare prices around Vietnam.
 Booking flights in advance, directly with VietJet can save you a lot of time and money.

 - Private rooms – Hostels are all over Vietnam and are cheap.
-However, private rooms in hostels and hotels are also cheap here, so if you are travelling as a pair or group, you will likely save more money by having a private room.
+However, private rooms in hostels and hotels are also cheap here, so if you are traveling as a pair or group, you will likely save more money by having a private room.

 - Shop around for tours – You are likely going to want to visit Halong Bay whilst you are in Hanoi.
-We recommend you compare prices of boats online before arriving and contact the companies directly; they often offer you better prices when booking directly.
+We recommend you compare the prices of boats online before arriving and contact the companies directly; they often offer you better prices when booking directly.
 Alternatively, if you prefer to book whilst in Hanoi, make sure you shop around for the best price and the best tour for you.

 Best things to do in Hanoi